ahmedelgabri/gabri.me/src/posts/weekly-links/weekly-links-v-3.md

 ---
-title: "Weekly links v.3"
+title: 'Weekly links v.3'
 published: true
-date: "2014-10-19"
+date: '2014-10-19'
 tags: null
 ---

 Here are some of the most interesting links that I have found on the web this week.

 ### Articles